 The Service Canada Job Bank not only gives employers the ability to post jobs for free, but also offers Job Match – a service that matches job ads with job seeker profiles.
 After running the matching service, you receive a list of qualified candidates; you can then select the profiles of those you are interested in and ask them to apply.
 You can also keep track of how many views your ad has garnered, and how many led to applications.
 You can find more information through Employer Resources.

 For some, meeting candidates face-to-face and rating their suitability for the job and your business can be a scary step.
 Being well-prepared can alleviate any anxiety.

 Understandably, you may have concerns over what you can and cannot ask in an interview, especially when it comes to complying with human rights law.
 Contact your provincial Human Rights Commission for more information.
-You can also review our guidelines for avoiding legal pitfalls.

 After the interviews are completed you will need to evaluate the candidates.

 Step 4: Criminal background checks